bratanon/meteor-recaptcha/README.md

             console.log('result: ', error, result);
         });

-        // If the page is not redirected, and the user can submit the same form again you have to reset the captcha
+        // If the page is not redirected on submit and the user can submit the same form again you have to
-        // widget.
+        // reset the captcha widget.
         reCAPTCHA.reset("captcha_widget_id");
     }
 });